SixArm/mast-cell-help/topics/vitamin-c-ascorbic-acid/index.md

-# Vitamin C
+# Vitamin C (ascorbic acid)

-Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that plays a crucial role in maintaining good health.
+Vitamin C (also known as ascorbic acid) is a water-soluble vitamin that plays a crucial role in maintaining good health.
 It is an essential nutrient, meaning the human body cannot produce it on its own.

 **Key points:**